damac/tf_awsconfig/README.md

 # AWS Config - Config Baseline with AWS Managed Rules

-Config_Baseline creates the base configuration for AWS Config with logging being delivered into a dedicated bucket in the same region.
-Messages are also delivered to a region specific SNS Topic and a region specific SQS queue is subscribed (if selected).
+tf_awsconfig creates the base configuration for AWS Config within a single region, logging is delivered into a dedicated bucket in the same region.
+Messages are also delivered to a region specific SNS Topic and a region specific SQS queue is subscribed to that topic.
+17 managed rules are supported. (see below)

 ## Resources Created